-We know parenting isn’t always easy.
-Although it’s often amazing and rewarding to watch your children grow up, and to help them learn to be independent, it can also be really hard work.
-It can feel especially hard if your child's mood and behaviour seem different and you're not sure why, or what you can do to help.
+We know that being a parent or carer isn’t always easy.
+Although it’s often amazing and rewarding to watch your children or young people grow up, it can also be really hard work.
+Things might feel especially difficult if your child or young person is struggling with their mental health at the moment.
+Or if their mood and behaviour seem different, and you're not sure why or what you can do to help.
 But you are not alone.

 Frequently asked questions

-We do not provide long-term support, but you can find lots of information, advice and tips in our Parents A-Z guide.
+We provide a one-off conversation with a trainedHelpline adviser.
+As this is a one-off service, we are not able to provide long-term support.
+But you can find lots of information, advice and tips in our A-Z guide for parents and carers.

 Thank you for the support when I didn’t know how to help my son.
 I have followed your advice on how to manage the situation, and it helped so, so much.

 Parent and carer blog

 In our blog, parents and carers share their real-life stories.
 You can hear about their experiences of supporting their children or young people with their mental health.
 This includes their tips and advice for others going through similar things.